 This means: ~45 MiniMax requests cost as much as a single Opus request (with the same token volume).

-Expensive does not always equal better.
-Opus is worthwhile for complex code generation.
-For simple text formatting or summarisations, MiniMax-M2.1 is sufficient – and saves 97% of the costs.
+Expensive does not always mean better.
+Opus is worth it for complex code generation.
+For simple text formatting or summaries, MiniMax-M2.1 will do, and saves 97% of the cost.

 The Three Cost Drivers